jrmils89/jrmils89.github.io/ConnectFour/README.md

 Upsides of the minimax alogorithim is that it is very good at determining the optimal move.
 The downside is that it is memory and computationally very intensive.
 It is recommended that alpha-beta pruning is implemented along with possibly limiting the depth of nodes explored.

-Some resources for exploring the Minimax Alogorithim and Alpha-Beta Pruning are here:
+Some resources explored for the Minimax Alogorithim and Alpha-Beta Pruning were here:

 [Minimax](https://www.youtube.com/watch?v=6ELUvkSkCts)